BIGJRA/BIGJRA.github.io/reborn.md

 Ace has a full team but it isn't particularly bolstered by the field.
 Be careful not to let Honchkrow or Clefable sweep you and I'm sure you can find a way through this fight.

 Talk to the screen beyond them to unlock a door down and to the right.
 Exit the building at the top and go down the first slide.
 You'll find a *Lax Incense* up here.
 Go down the slide to the left.
 You'll find a hidden *Green Shard*, *Heart Scale*, and *Calcium*, as well as another canister to turn red.
-Down the ledge you'll need to go through the building again, this time go right.
-Grab the hidden *Potion*.
+Down the ledge, you'll need to go through the building again.
+Take the slide on the right now, and grab the hidden *Potion*.

 In the top right corner of the area, you can find hidden *Ground Gem*, *Purple Shard*, *Ether*, and *Ice Heal*.
 Talk to the final canister to turn red.